High Road School of Anne Arundel County

 Kevin has been working in education since 2008 after earning his Bachelor’s Degree in Secondary Education in Citizenship Education from Bloomsburg University in Bloomsburg, Pennsylvania.
 Kevin joined the High Road School team in 2012 when he began as a social studies teacher in Baltimore City.
 Kevin moved to High Road School of Anne Arundel country as a teacher, moving to Head Teacher, and now embracing his new role as Associate Director.
 Kevin believes in helping the individual student access their education through enriched and purposeful curriculum, humility and accountability.

-Students are referred by their school district to attend High Road School and are generally in grades K–12 (aged 5 to 21).
-They face face disabilities in a variety of areas, including Autism, Emotional Disability, Other Health Impairments, and more.
+Students are referred by their school district to attend High Road School, and are generally in grades K–12 (aged 5 to 21).
+They face disabilities in a variety of areas, including Autism, Emotional Disability, Other Health Impairments, and more.

-We are proud to employee certified special education teachers, staff trained in crisis intervention, full time social workers, school psychiatrist, speech/language pathologist, and Occupational Therapy services
+We are proud to employ certified special education teachers, staff trained in crisis intervention, full time social workers, a school psychiatrist, a speech-language pathologist, and occupational therapy services.

 Students attending the High Road School of Anne Arundel County work toward transitioning back to a less restrictive environment and/or pursuing a Maryland high school diploma or Certificate of Completion.